masichaivy/software-eng/README.md

-# I am a software engineer at alx.
+# I am a software engineer at al.